SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

    BufferWriter& operator << (BufferWriter& w, SomeSpecificType const& t) { ... }

-This can be done independently as :class:`BufferWriter` provides sufficient functionality to implement these stream operators if desired.
+This can be done independently as :class:`BufferWriter` provides sufficient functionality to implement these stream operators if desired. :class:`BufferWriter` itself should have few methods to actually write to the buffer, just enough to make it possible to write stream operators for it.
+Those stream operators should be defined outside of the :class:`BufferWriter` header so that :class:`BufferWriter` does not need to be updated to add additional IO stream operators for new types.

 Reference
 +++++++++